-Prerequisites: Credit for or concurrent enrollment in MATH 2451 (Previously offered as MATH 3414), 3333 Advanced techniques in applied mathematics for students of science and engineering, with topics chosen from partial differential equations, Laplace transforms, Fourier series, complex analysis and vector analysis.
+Prerequisites: Credit for or concurrent enrollment in MATH 2451, 3333

+Advanced techniques in applied mathematics for students of science and engineering, with topics chosen from partial differential equations, Laplace transforms, Fourier series, complex analysis and vector analysis.
 (Also offered as MATH 3383.)